opalmedapps/opal-app/docs/deployment/ci-cd.md

 This project is configured with [GitLab CI/CD pipelines](https://docs.gitlab.com/ee/ci/pipelines/) to build and deploy the application automatically.
-Currently, deployment is only supported for non-prod environments.
+Currently, deployment is only supported for internal distribution, not to end users via the app stores.

 Two different workflows are handled by the pipeline, as follows.